somanadi/steel-eye/README.md

 3) Deploy the sample application to projects Directory  and compling the Application.
 4) Launch the sample application as systemd service and testing the sample application from Application server.

-### 1) Launch the Appication layer of Infrastructure
+### 1) Launch the Application layer of Infrastructure
 Launch 1 Ubuntu 16.04 EC2 Instances which acts as Application Nodes using AWS Web console.
-As of now we are launching only 1 Application server, once this server is fully configured and tested we will create a Amazon Machine Image(AMI) and launch one more Application server to make to count of Application Servers 2.
+As of now we are launching only 1 Application server, once this server is fully configured and tested we will create a Amazon Machine Image(AMI) and launch one more Application server in the coming steps to make to count of Application Servers 2.